Chocolate Raspberry Brownies

 Instructions

-2. Make the raspberry sauce by combining the berries, sugar and small amount of water in a sauce pan.
-Stir until combined and saucy then mash the raspberries with a spoon or use an immersion blender.
-Bring the sauce to a boil for a few minutes then turn the heat off.
+2. Make the raspberry sauce by combining the berries, sugar, and a small amount of water in a saucepan.
+Stir until combined and saucy, then mash the raspberries with a spoon or use an immersion blender.
+Bring the sauce to a boil for a few minutes, then turn the heat off.
 Strain the seeds and set aside.

 5. Whisk the eggs with the sugar and vanilla in a bowl.

-6. Slowly incorporate the eggs with the cooled chocolate mixture.
-Tempering the eggs to avoid scrambled bits.
+6. Slowly incorporate the eggs into the cooled chocolate mixture, tempering the eggs to avoid scrambled bits.

 8. Pour the batter into the prepared baking dish.